-Looking to spruce up some of your outdoor areas for the fair-weather days?
+Are you looking to spruce up your favorite outdoor areas in time for the nicer weather?
 Or maybe you want to find a more comfortable flooring option for your screened porch?
 Whatever the reason you're considering an outdoor carpet, Georgia Carpet is here to guide you through the whole process to make sure you find the right outdoor rugs for your needs and that you choose outdoor rugs that are designed to last.
-From choosing an indoor/outdoor carpet that suits you to installation and everything in between, we have some great guidelines to share.
+From choosing an indoor/outdoor carpet that suits you to installing your new rug and everything in between, we have some great guidelines, tips and information to share.
 When it comes to choosing quality, you want to know all the basics first.

 Unlike indoor carpet, indoor/outdoor carpet can battle the elements and come out looking like new.
 It is resistant to mold and mildew which is important for keeping your porches, decks, patios, and sunrooms safe and comfortable.
 Even though your outdoor carpet is meant to handle tough conditions, it is also important to maintain your carpet as you would indoors.
 If you have a rug that is fairly easy to remove, it is always good to wash it out every so often.
 Just make sure to leave it out in the sun and dry both sides completely before you put it back.
 This ensures no mildew or mold spores get trapped in your beautiful carpet.
 For areas that are completely carpeted, a good vacuum and spot treatment will do the trick.
 If you are worried about fading in the sun, make sure to cover or bring your rugs in when you are not out actively enjoying their use.
 In areas where the entire floor space is covered, moving your carpets out of the sun or the rain may be a bit more difficult.
 Take the size of the carpet and potential weather exposure into consideration when choosing an indoor/outdoor carpet.
 Don't forget that your indoor/outdoor carpet can do more than just pad your porch.
-Most indoor outdoor carpets are even rated to go over boat decking.
+Most indoor outdoor carpets are even rated to go over boat decking, offering even more versatility.
 Generally, places that are fully covered are under some kind of overhang that will provide enough protection.
 We hope that these tips and information will help guide you as you choose your indoor/outdoor carpet.
 To learn more, visit our page, everything you need to know about indoor outdoor carpet.
 Here at Georgia Carpet Industries we offer a wide variety of carpets and flooring so make sure to check us out online at georgiacarpet.com or in-store and don't forget about our carpet quality guide to help you find the right rug for any need.